 The ELAD FDM DUO is a fabulous 160-6M SDR transceiver which can not only be used as a standalone rig, but also has some superb PC software!
-To many, it's the KING of SDR QRP!
+To many, it's the KING of HF SDR QRP!

 The FDM DUO is a smart, compact (7"x6"), very well constructed radio which can be used as a standalone QRP radio up on a SOTA Summit or is equally happy at home in the shack connected to a linear amplifier.
 If one receiver is not enough for you, then simply connect it to your PC and run the FDM-SW2 software - enabling you can work on two separate bands at the same time with four independent frequencies on each band - effectively 9 receivers in total!

 Depending on the power supplied to the radio and the band used, the FDM DUO will typically output 5W at 12V and up to 9W at 13.8V (and down low into the mA range ) in all modes (except digital).
 Output drops according to the voltage of your supply, so using a low-voltage battery will drop the TX output typically to 5W.
-Personally, I use a 13.2V LifePO battery so I should get close to my permitted TX power when playing outdoors.
+Personally, I use a 13.2V LifePO battery so I should get close to full TX power when playing outdoors.
 It's worth noting that the Elad has a current draw of 500mA in receive mode, so this would be considered too high for many POTA/SOTA operators.
 I wouldn't let that bother me for a POTA outing because I've always got my truck close to hand with extra batteries, should I need them, but for SOTA that's a different story.
 Back in the shack (where a radio like this would probably spend most of its life), a 13.8V PSU will always guarantee max power out.

 The Elad FDM DUO is a Direct Sampling SDR which means that the antenna is virtually connected directly to the A/D convertor.
 The advantage of this is that once a signal has been digitised, it's no longer prone to degradation, so the sooner you can achieve that, the better.

-The RX range of the Elad is 9Khz to 52MHz, so it is also a good choice for ShortWave Listeners.
+The RX range of the Elad is 10Khz to 52MHz, so it is also a good choice for ShortWave Listeners.
 Performance below 54MHz is superb and if you use the PC software you can actually go much higher (at reduced quality).

-You can choose from Black or Silver finish, but me being me, I opted for the Special Edition "RED" version.
+You can choose from Black or Silver finish, but me being me, I opted for the Special Edition "RED" version in 2019.
 This special edition came about after Martin Lynch reviewed the radio on YouTube and suggested that it was "like holding a Ferrari in your hands", so the MD of ELAD decided to do a short run of red radios, lol.
 The finish on the steel case is very nice and looks pretty durable.
 The legs at the front of the rig might look a bit flimsy but they are in fact quite robust.
 The VFO dial feels smooth and dependable and the screen is bright and crystal clear.

 Under the cover: there's a very fast analog-digital-converter which samples the received HF directly into digital signals and a downstream DSP module provides for filtering and processing, while another ARM processor handles the signals of the control unit.
 One highlight of the FDM-DUO is the possibility to use it standalone without a computer.